 Some in the medical community are advocating the use of AMH as a more routine test, for predicting the end of fertility and the onset of menopause, but there is not a consensus on this use.
 It is not considered a diagnostic or "stand-alone" test, but one that supports the diagnosis of one of the conditions mentioned.

-Other female hormones fluctuate with a woman's monthly cycle; however, AMH is produced by growing follicles at a relatively steady rate.
+Other female hormones fluctuate with a woman's monthly cycle; however, AMH is produced by growing follicles at a relatively steady rate throughout the month.
 It is also not affected by oral contraceptives or pregnancy.